10 Best Crypto Leverage Trading Platforms in 2025

 • Leverage Multiple: The leverage multiple also needs to be stated.
 Most exchanges offer a slider button.
 Move the slider to the required multiple, such as 5x or 10x.

 These are the fundamental requirements when placing a leveraged order.
-However, I strongly advise traders to also set up risk management positions.
+However, we strongly advise traders to also set up risk management positions.
 This will limit potential losses and lock in profits.

 • Stop-Loss: Choose the trading price that you want the position to close automatically.
 For instance, suppose you’re entering a long trade at $100 per token.
 If you want to limit losses to 10%, set the stop-loss order at $90.
 Make sure the stop-loss level is above the liquidation price.
 More on this shortly.